perl-weasel/weasel/README.md

                               [not(.//*[contains(.,'Some text')])]");
 ```

-Multiple patterns can be registered for a single mnemonic, which
+Multiple patterns can be registered for a single mnemonic.
+These
-will be concatenated to a single xpath expression to find the matching
+which be concatenated into a single xpath expression.
+This concatenated
+expression allows to efficiently find matching elemnets with a single
-tags in a single driver query.
+driver query.

 Besides good performance, this has the benefit that the following